-Active travel to and from school
+Active, safe and sustainable travel to and from school

-Active travel - on foot, bicycle or public transport - is supported and promoted by Croydon Council.
+Active travel - on foot, bicycle or public transport - is supported and promoted by Croydon council.
 Working alongside teams involved with education, Croydon Healthy Schools, public health, pollution and highways.
 The work is funded by Transport for London (TfL) and the council.
 The way a school or college and nearby roads and pavements are built and run makes a difference to how active and how safe pupils and students are when getting to and from their site each day.

-- An increase in sustainable means of travel (such as walking, scooting, cycling or using public transport) and reduced car travel to school
+- an increase in sustainable means of travel (such as walking, scooting, cycling or using public transport) and reduced car travel to school

 - healthier, more active pupils and staff

 - reduced risk of accident and improved air quality around the school site

 - fewer cars and less congestion around the school results in safer walking, scooting and cycling routes

 - increase in the school’s reputation as well as opportunity for Croydon Healthy School and Eco School accreditation